 What was China’s rationale for cracking down, though?
 What regulations are in place elsewhere?
 And what does the future of Bitcoin and other cryptocurrency mining regulations look like?

 What Is Bitcoin Mining?

 “Mining” of cryptocurrency is how new coins enter circulation.
 The mining process is a complex sequence of equations solved by a decentralized computer network.
 Decentralized computers around the world maintain the blockchain ledger.
-New coins “mined” are the reward for their work solving the complex transaction equations.
+New coins “mined” are the reward for their work each time they successfully solve a digital token equation.

-Cryptocurrency mining is demanding because the encrypted transaction equations are so complex.
-High-performance computers use the latest processor technology and run 24/7 because the miner who solves each equation is the one who earns the new coin.
+Mining cryptocurrencies is demanding (and resource-intensive) because the encrypted transaction equations are so complex.
+Each high-performance mining rig (advanced computers) uses the latest processor technology and runs 24/7 because the miner who solves each equation is the one who earns the new coin.

 That race to the finish line of each transaction has created a digital “gold rush” of crypto mining, particularly of Bitcoin.

 The original Bitcoin Protocol by the founder Satoshi Nakamoto caps the total number of Bitcoin at 21 million.
 Bitcoin was easier to mine in the beginning so that more coins would enter circulation.

 Today, however, solving one Bitcoin equation takes hundreds of times the energy and computing power than the original equations required.